History of the Southern United States: Antebellum era (1789–1861)

 From a cultural and social standpoint, the "Old South" is used to describe the rural, agriculturally-based, slavery-reliant economy and society in the Antebellum South, prior to the American Civil War (1861–1865), in contrast to the "New South" of the post-Reconstruction Era.

 There were almost 700,000 enslaved persons in the U.S. in 1790, which equated to approximately 18 percent of the total population, or roughly one in every six people.
 This had persisted through the 17th and 18th centuries, but the invention of the cotton gin by Eli Whitney in the 1790s made slavery even more profitable and caused a larger plantation system developed.
 In the 15 years between the invention of the cotton gin and the passage of the Act Prohibiting Importation of Slaves, an increase in the slave trade occurred, furthering the slave system in the United States.

 As the country expanded its territory and economy west, New Orleans was the third largest American city in population by 1840.
 The success of the city was based on the growth of international trade associated with products being shipped to and from the interior of the country down the Mississippi River.
 New Orleans also had the largest slave market in the country, as traders brought slaves by ship and overland to sell to planters across the Deep South.
 The city was a cosmopolitan port with a variety of jobs that attracted more immigrants than other areas of the South.
-Because of lack of investment, however, construction of railroads to span the region lagged behind the North.
+Because of a lack of investment, however, construction of railroads to span the region lagged behind the North.
 People relied most heavily on river traffic for getting their crops to market and for transportation.